kubevela/kube-trigger/README.md

 We have two CRDs: *KubeTrigger* and *KubeTriggerConfig*.

 - *KubeTrigger* is what creates a kube-trigger instance (similar to running `./kube-trigger` in-cluster but no config is provided).
+Advanced kube-trigger Instance Configuration (next section) can be provided in it.
 - *KubeTriggerConfig* is used to provide one or more configs (same as the config file you use when running as standalone) to a *KubeTrigger* instance.

-So we know *KubeTriggerConfig* is what actually provides a config, this is what we will be discussing. (*KubeTrigger* will be described in the next section)
+So we know *KubeTriggerConfig* is what actually provides a config, this is what we will be discussing.

 ```yaml
 # You can find this file in config/samples/standard_v1alpha1_kubetriggerconfig.yaml